mfcardenas/aias-examples-phat/step1-create_models/README.md

 - Height, width and thickness of furniture
 - Height, width and thickness of moving objects

-All the objects on the stage can be clapped into two groups:
+The objects on the stage can be classified into two groups:

 - Objects whose only function is to <b>decorate</b> the environment
-- <b>Interactive</b> objects that, in addition to decorating, can be interactive within the simulation: a door that opens, a chair that moves the user, a tap that opens, a light that lights up, etc.
+- <b>Interactive</b> objects that, in addition to decorating, can be interactive within the simulation: a door that opens, a chair that is moved by the user, a tap that opens, a light that lights up, etc.

 Decorate | Interactive | Both
 --- | --- | ---